Platelet Rich Plasma (PRP)

 Do you want to heal faster from an orthopedic injury, relieve the pain of arthritis, or reduce the need for prescription painkillers?

 If so, you should talk with Tammy Penhollow, DO, at Precision Regenerative Medicine about platelet-rich plasma (PRP) injections.
 Dr. Penhollow has offered PRP therapy since 2012.
 In that time, she has helped many patients overcome injuries and has expanded PRP therapy to include skin rejuvenation and hair restoration.
-To schedule an appointment, call the office in Scottsdale, Arizona, or book an appointment online today.
+To schedule an appointment, call the office in Scottsdale, Arizona, or request an appointment online today.

 Platelet Rich Plasma (PRP) Q&A